 - Frequency of Evaluation-Satisfactory Academic Progress is evaluated at the end of every payment period.
 The payment period is the summer term, fall semester, and spring semester for undergraduate students.
-Summer will count as any other payment period.
-The payment period for graduate students is the same as undergraduates except for graduate students in the Master of Business Administration program for whom the payment period is the trimester. - Financial Aid Warning-Students will be granted Financial Aid Warning automatically, without a written appeal from the student.
-A student on Financial Aid Warning may continue to receive Title IV aid for one payment period despite a determination that the student is not meeting SAP standards. - Students must make SAP after Financial Aid Warning or may be placed on Financial Aid Probation after approval of student appeal.
-Students that do not receive appeal approval will have their aid eligibility terminated. - Financial Aid Appeal-Appeals are student initiated.
+Summer will count as any other payment period. - Financial Aid Warning-Students will be granted Financial Aid Warning automatically, without a written appeal from the student.
+A student on Financial Aid Warning may continue to receive Title IV aid for one payment period despite a determination that the student is not meeting SAP standards.

+Students must make SAP after Financial Aid Warning or their aid eligibility will be terminated.
+Students have the option to appeal their aid termination and if approved will be placed on Financial Aid Probation.
+Students that do not receive appeal approval will not be eligible to receive financial aid until the SAP requirements are met.

+- Financial Aid Appeal-Appeals are student initiated.
 A student may appeal for Financial Aid Probation based on mitigating circumstances, such as death of a relative, injury or illness of the student, or other special circumstances. - Appeals must be in writing to the Financial Aid Appeal Committee and delivered to the Office of Financial Aid.
-Appeals Forms may be obtained either from the Financial Aid Office or from the QU web site. - The student's appeal must also include: - Why the student failed to make SAP - What has changed that will allow the student to make SAP at the next evaluation - Students are encouraged to include supporting documentation

-- A student approved for financial aid probation may receive Title IV program funds for one payment period.
+Appeals Forms may be obtained either from the Financial Aid Office or from the QU web site. - The student's appeal must include: - Why the student failed to make SAP - What has changed that will allow the student to make SAP at the next evaluation - Students are encouraged to include supporting documentation - A student approved for financial aid probation may receive Title IV program funds for one payment period.
 While a student is on financial aid probation, the institution may require the student to fulfill specific terms and conditions such as taking a reduced course load or enrolling in specific courses. - Eligibility will be reinstated if the student is meeting SAP standards following the financial aid probation period or it is determined that the student met the requirements specified by the institution in the student's academic plan developed during the appeal process.
-If the student fails to meet these requirements, the student will be placed on termination status, ending aid eligibility. - Students placed on academic suspension will automatically be placed on financial aid termination.
-Students that successfully appeal academic suspension must also appeal financial aid termination status. - Students who have exceeded the maximum enrollment time frame (150%) will be placed on financial aid termination status and will not be eligible for additional funding. - To have aid eligibility reinstated after it has been terminated, the student must maintain satisfactory academic progress for one regular academic term at Quincy University and make payment from personal funds.
+If the student fails to meet these requirements, the student will be placed on termination status, ending aid eligibility.

+- Students placed on academic suspension will automatically be placed on financial aid termination.
+Students that successfully appeal academic suspension must also appeal financial aid termination status. - To have aid eligibility reinstated after it has been terminated, the student must achieve satisfactory academic progress for one regular academic term at Quincy University and make payment from personal funds.
 The student must have the cumulative grade point average specified under Qualitative Measurement Standards and meet pace requirements that would ensure that the student would complete the program within the maximum time frame.
 At the conclusion of that term, the student may petition the Financial Aid Appeal Committee for reinstatement of aid eligibility.